Mana2004/SearchAlgorithm/README.md

 ## Why Bloom Filter is the Best Algorithm For This Project:

-memory efficient --> using a fixed-size bit array fast --> costant time complexity scalability --> can handle very large datasets
+1.memory efficient --> using a fixed-size bit array 2.fast --> costant time complexity
+3.scalability --> can handle very large datasets

 ---